section-engineering-education/engineering-education/content/articles/spam-detection-model-using-scikit-learn/index.md

 - Know how to build a machine learning model using [Google Colab notebook](https://research.google.com/).

 ### Dataset preparation
 The dataset used contains a list of comments from popular Youtube channels.
 We will use a dataset collected from five Youtube channels.
-We need to prepare this dataset so that it can be ready for use.
+We need to prepare this dataset to be ready for use.
 Data preparation involves correctly formatting our dataset to make it easy for use by the model during training.

 First, we need to load these datasets into our machine.
 Let's import the packages that will load our dataset.